What is a VPN? All Benefits Explained [Beginner-Friendly]

 2. Increasing your online security

-Companies use this data to send you targeted ads.
+Companies use your data to send you targeted ads.
 That’s not all that bad, but it can also land in the hands of cybercriminals, government agencies, or ill-intended people.
 The risk is high.

 As a result of this encryption, even if a hacker or any other entity intercepts your information, it will be impossible to read and therefore useless.